github/codeql/docs/ql-documentation/learn-ql/javascript/flow-labels.rst

 Standard queries using flow labels
 ----------------------------------

-A few of our standard security queries already use flow labels.
+Some of our standard security queries use flow labels.
 You can look at their implementation to get a feeling for how to use flow labels in practice.

 In particular, both of the examples mentioned in the section on limitations of basic data flow above